 Go into your Google Ads account and open the placements section in the left menu and then click on exclusions.
 To add new website exclusions, click on the blue pencil button.

-You will then arrive on the view you see below and will be able to choose one of two options: placement or list exclusion.
-When excluding placements you can choose to do so on campaign-level or ad group-level, when excluding a list it can only be applied on campaign-level.
+You will then arrive at the view you see below and will be able to choose one of two options: placement or list exclusion.
+When excluding placements you can choose to do so at campaign level or ad group level, when excluding a list it can only be applied at campaign level.

 A placement can also be excluded from the “Where my ads showed” report.
 Select the placement(s) you want to exclude with the checkboxes, and then click “Edit” in the blue bar that appears.
 From here, you’ll be able to exclude them from the entire campaign or just from the ad group.